 Chris Denorfia Contract Information:

-Signed a minor league contract with the Giants in June 2016.
+Agreed to a minor league contract with the Rockies in January of 2017.

 To instantly reveal our fantasy analysis of every player – including Chris Denorfia – simply subscribe now.

 Chris Denorfia: MLB Games Played By Position

 Chris Denorfia Split Stats (View Full Split Stats)

 Chris Denorfia Defensive Stats

 |Year||Pos||Inn||PMFinal (?)||EXP Tot (?)||PM (?)||AirPM (?)||EPM (?)||InnHome (?)||PMH (?)||InnLHP (?)||PMLHP (?)||LEFT (?)||MID (?)||RGHT (?)|